-Mornings before kids seemed so blissful – in retrospect.
-You could wake up with just as much or as little time as you needed to perform morning rituals that made your heart sing.
+Getting out the door in the mornings before I had kids seemed so blissful – in retrospect.
+I could wake up with just as much or as little time as I needed to perform morning rituals that made my heart sing.
 Push the snooze button.
 Or at the very least ensure a shower in time to make it to work.
 There was predictability, the birds chirped, the sun shone, and…well, the rest is a foggy memory for me now.

 If you’ve lived a minute with a baby at home, you don’t need me to tell you what week-day morning life is like post-baby.
 I haven’t set a morning alarm since having my first son almost 5 years ago (those cherubs certainly don’t come with snooze buttons), and the tasks required to leave the house have multiplied a hundred fold.
-Just getting everyone where they need to go in the morning (my youngest to daycare, my oldest to school, me to the office) feels like one big game of chess, where all the pieces have come alive and keep walking away on their own.
+Just getting out the door in the morning and getting everyone where they need to go (my youngest to daycare, my oldest to school, me to the office) feels like one big game of chess, where all the pieces have come alive and keep walking away on their own.
 Or at least screaming.

-This getting-ready-for-work thing is hard enough with two pairs of adult hands in the house.
+This getting-ready-for-work and getting out the door thing is hard enough with two pairs of adult hands in the house.
 But subtract one parent from the mix for whatever reason – work travel, early morning meetings, you name it – and suddenly I hear the voice of my four-year old saying in a robotic voice, “Red alert, red alert!
 Danger, danger!”
 (Note: I have the utmost admiration and respect for single parents and others who do this single-handedly every morning.
 You are my heros.)

 - The Night Before: